Jomolhari Base Camp Trek

 4 nights hotel

-• expert bilingual guide
+• Expert bilingual guide

-• the use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)
+The use of a World Expeditions trek pack, which includes a quality sleeping bag, down or fibre fill jacket, and insulated mat, is included.

-• all group camping equipment
+• Group camping equipment

-• private transportation
+• Private transportation

-• all park entrance fees and trekking permits
+• Park entrance fees and trekking permits

-• animals to carry 20kgs personal equipment
+Animals are provided to carry 20kgs of personal equipment.

 show more